mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Temporal tables are tables that keep a full history of data changes, rather than just the data at the current time.
 This makes it possible to retrieve data from any point in the past.

-Temporal tables basically consists of a pair of tables: a current table and a history table.
+Temporal tables basically consist of a pair of tables: a current table and a history table.
 Both tables have two columns, in addition to the ordinary data columns, that contain period start and period end.
 The two period columns are both of `DATETIME2` type.